 EFT Takes Flight with an International Airline

-In 2018, U.S. and foreign airlines carried more than 1 billion passengers, according to the Bureau of Transportation Statistics.
-The Federal Aviation Administration (FAA) handle 44,000 daily flights, totaling 16,100,000 flights a year.
+In 2018, U.S. and foreign airlines carried more than one billion passengers, according to the Bureau of Transportation Statistics.
+The Federal Aviation Administration (FAA) handles 44,000 daily flights, totaling 16,100,000 flights a year.
 That’s a whole lot of flying!
 What’s even more outstanding is that the International Air Transport Association (IATA) predicts air travel will double by the year 2037.

 Over the years, there has been an increase in demand that ultimately shifted the way airlines operate from a business level.
 Airlines are no longer “just a plane ride.”
 Instead, airlines have become a conglomerate of retail, manufacturing, and logistics.
 The robust IT departments of an airline need to coordinate staff, customers, and routes, plus the scheduling of airtime between other airlines.

 The demand in air travel has subsequently led to airline companies focusing more on the customer experience—investing their IT budgets in mobile apps to make it easier for customers to check-in, reserve tickets, and so on.
 This leaves other segments of the IT department to be ignored, and thus not evolving with the ever-changing technological environment.

 As CTOs and CIOs of airlines focus on wooing the customer by releasing new user-friendly apps and tools, neglecting backend systems can be a recipe for disaster.
 Technology glitches can ground thousands of flights leaving customers stranded.
 A new report published in June by the U.S. Government Accountability Office, identified 34 IT outages from 2015-2017, affecting 11 airlines.
 These outages led to customers being unable to check-in and/or scan boarding passes and baggage, experiencing long wait times for boarding, and a slew of flight delays and cancellations.